hands in a vat of cheese curds, packing them into a container

 The HACCP course is appropriate for dairy industry professionals as well as personnel in the meat industry.
 Course participants gain practical experience in developing and evaluating HACCP plans consistent with regulatory and industry expectations.

-This two-day course will provide an in-depth training program for pasteurizer operators and those pursuing a Wisconsin Pasteurizer Operator License.
+This two-day course will provide an in-depth training program for new pasteurizer operators.
 Successful completion of the course will meet ATCP 65.54, Wisconsin Administrative Code for trained pasteurizer operator personnel.
 Topics will include raw milk microbiology, pathogenic organisms, thermalizing, CIP requirements, Batch and HTST pasteurization, recording information, placement of seals, broken seal events and more.
-DATCP personnel will issue the state pasteurization exam at the end of class.
+DATCP personnel will issue the state Pasteurization exam at the end of class.

 • Feb.
 18-19, 2027